elixirbeats/abletoolz/README.md

 `--list-parsers` List registered plugin parsers and their buffer formats.

-`--analyze-plugins` Deep analysis using the registered parsers — reports issues like the samples a Serato Sample or xfadelooper device points at, or the kits a Maschine 2 device wants, that are no longer on disk.
+`--analyze-plugins` Deep analysis using the registered parsers — reports issues like sample or kit references inside a plugin's state that are no longer on disk.

-`--fix-plugins` Fix what a parser knows how to fix (broken sample paths inside Serato Sample and xfadelooper), using the sample database.
+`--fix-plugins` Fix what a parser knows how to fix — typically broken sample paths inside a plugin's state — using the sample database.
 Use with `-s` to write changes.

 `--upgrade-plugins` Upgrade plugin paths when a rule and an installed target exist.
 Rules live in a config file so nothing is guessed.